1. What is the range of an

 4. What are the running

 Other than charging the batteries at a cost of approximately 7 pence per full charge there are no other significant running costs.
 You should carry out basic maintenance as you would with a normal pedal cycle, however the electronic parts of the bikes are designed to be trouble and maintenance free.

 5. How can I tell a good electric bike from a bad electric Bike?

 Clicking here will take you to our buying guide!

 6. Does the battery recharge when

-We are asked this question by almost every customer.
-The answer that applies to most electric bicycles is no but you do preserve the battery power by pedalling!
+We are asked this question by many customers.
+The answer that applies to most electric bicycles is no but you do preserve the battery power by pedaling!
 There are a few exceptions using re-gen for braking but this technology adds weight, more expensive components, and the benefit is pretty negligible considering bike stopping distances and the power lost in the system.

 Re-gen is slang for “Regenerative”.
-Some motors (direct drive) can generate electricity when the rider propels the bike by pedalling, or while when going down hill or braking.
+Some motors (direct drive) can generate electricity when the rider propels the bike by pedaling, or while when going down hill or braking.